-As soon as a limit is set on simultaneous calls for a given customer, customer site or account (as part of product configuration), PortaBilling® requests notifications from PortaSIP® about this customer's connecting calls.
+As soon as a limit is set on simultaneous calls for a given customer, customer site or account (as part of product configuration), PortaBilling® requests notifications from PortaSIP® about this customer's calls in progress.

-NOTE: The send_start_acct option of the Configuration server must be enabled.
+NOTE: The send\start\acct option of the Configuration server must be enabled.